adeira/universe/src/sx/README.md

 ### Multiple stylesheets

-The final style depend on the order of `styles` arguments rather than the styles definition.
+The final style depends on the order of `styles` arguments rather than the style definitions.

 ```jsx
 export function BlueComponent() {